Hurtubise-David/Faceflow/Tensorflow/facemesh/README.md

 ## Installation

-You need to install yarn to build the app
+You need to install yarn to build the app.
-Using the shell command FaceFlowApp.sh:
+Intall the app using the shell command FaceFlowApp.sh:

     $ cd D:/GitHub/FaceflowApp/Tensorflow/facemesh/demo (YourDir)
     $ yarn